The clue about Apply Image is in the name. You can only apply something to the image you have open on the screen.

 Apply Image is useful for

 - Refining or creating Alpha Channels for use as masks.

 Apply Image Workflow

 - Pick the Blending you want.
 There are two Blend Modes called Subtract, and Add which have additional controls of Scale, and Offset.
-All other Blend Modes behave in the same way as Layer Blend Modes.
+All other Blend Modes behave in the same way as normal Layer Blend Modes.

 - You can change the Opacity, Preserve Transparency, or output the result via a Mask.